 The key ingredient in moving the hero to decisive action is the plan itself.
 This is your core message that outlines for clients exactly what they get by going with your service.
 And the delivery has to match the message or your clients won’t stick around for long.

 In the IT market, The Plan is difficult to come by.
 At the B2C level, this is easier when you’re trying to frame an emotional connection with the product itself – the phone, the tablet, the movie – whatever.
 We are already conditioned to crave shiny new gadgets.
 “In the B2B space, this becomes more difficult.
-We aren’t as conditioned to crave back-end server maintenance or service pack updates” – JumpFactor B2B Digital Marketing CEO Zamir Javer.
+It is harder to create an emotional connection with back-end server maintenance or service pack updates.” – JumpFactor B2B Digital Marketing CEO Zamir Javer.

 All businesses start up by trying to meet some kind of need.
 In IT this is fairly obvious: businesses need computing, networking, data storage, printing, and a functioning mouse.
 But what sets you apart in the IT space for other businesses?
 What makes you unique?
 And please don’t say “we offer Office 365 installations,” or “we provide cloud hosting,” or even “we’ve got the best service around.”
 Why not?
 Because so does everyone else.